ibm-cloud-docs/appid/cloud-directory.md

 # Configuring cloud directory
 {: #cd}

 Users can sign up and sign in to your mobile and web apps by using an email and a password.
 A cloud directory is a user registry that is maintained in the cloud.
-When a user signs up for your app with an email and a password, they're added to your directory of users.
+When a user signs up for your app with either an email and password or a username and password, they're added to your directory of users.
 With this feature, users have the freedom to manage their own account within your app.
 {: shortdesc}

 </br>